haruyasu/improve_javascript/9-forkify/README.md

 - Improve the ingredient parsing algorithm
 - Come up with an algorithm for calculating the amount of servings
 - Improve error handling
+- Merge to atnother shopping list when we add a shopping list